Exa-Networks/exabgp/CONTRIBUTING.md

 ## Write bug reports with detail, and full logs

-Please, please, do provide a full output of "exabgp -d", if you do not we are unlikely to be able to help you.
+Please, please, do provide a full output of `exabgp -d`: if you do not we are unlikely to be able to help you.

 Please keep in mind that we are using our "free" time to support the software.

 **Great Bug Reports** tend to have: